-The MPH-PEP consists of a minimum of 45 credits, including a practicum and culminating project.
+The Master of Public Health -- Program for Experienced Professionals (MPH-PEP) consists of a minimum of 45 credits, including a practicum and culminating project.
 Most students complete the program within 2‐3 years, but students have up to five years to complete all required course work.
 Students meet regularly with the program director and have a faculty advisor to provide guidance throughout the program.
-Students are also supported by the college's Office of Academic Programs and Student Services and have access to breadth of OSU's resources to support student success.
+Students are also supported by the college's Office of Academic Programs and Student Services and have access to breadth of The Ohio State University's resources to support student success.

 Instructors from both academic and practical public health, health care and health policy provide a rich learning environment for professional students, and the program understands the demands of a full-time profession.
 Work/life balance is critical to student success and MPH-PEP faculty and staff make every effort to accomodate the unique needs of the professionals who join the program.